 White Tea, or Herbal / Blended Teas – 6 – 9 months

 Ground (not vacuum sealed) – 2 weeks

 The latter section is why I want to scream at shoppers who insist on pre-grinding their coffee.
 It is not a good idea for you to ever pre-grind your coffee at the grocers ahead of time unless you go through a great deal of coffee very quickly.
 By very quickly, I mean within a week or two, three at the most.
-While storing ground coffee it in a freezer may slow some of the deterioration on taste of ground coffee, you will be far ahead of the game if you get yourself a small electric or hand cranked coffee grinder.
+While storing ground coffee in a freezer may slow some of the deterioration on the taste of ground coffee, you will be far ahead of the game if you get yourself a small electric or hand-cranked coffee grinder.
 Grind only what you need as you use it.
-Doing it this way insures that you get the best taste.
+Doing it this way ensures that you get the best taste.
 Just as it is with ground herbs, you are not increasing the surface area so the volatile oils evaporate.
 You will definitely notice the difference in the taste.

 Whenever you are ready to use your herbs and spices, make certain to always use clean, dry measuring utensils.
 Taking these precautions ensures that you avoid introducing any contaminants or moisture into your herbs and spices.
-Use them to taste and enjoy your herbs, spices, teas and coffee as often as you like.
+Use them to taste and enjoy your herbs, spices, teas, and coffee as often as you like.